Jordi Balk

-Jordi Balk (born 26 April 1994) is a retired Dutch professional footballer who played as a centre back for Ross County, FC Oss, St Patrick's Athletic, FC Lienden, VV DUNO, DOVO and Sportlust '46.
+Jordi Balk (born 26 April 1994) is a Dutch retired professional footballer who played as a centre back for Ross County, FC Oss, St Patrick's Athletic, FC Lienden, VV DUNO, DOVO and Sportlust '46.

 Club career

 Ross County

 Balk, who had previously played in the youth academy of Dutch club Utrecht, signed for Scottish Premiership club Ross County in July 2014.
 He made his debut appearance on 16 August 2014, in a 2-1 defeat against Kilmarnock.
 Balk was released from his contract in November 2014.

 FC Oss

 In January 2015, he signed with Dutch Eerste Divisie side FC Oss until the end of the season.
 He stayed with FC Oss until 2017.

 St Patrick's Athletic

 After 3 seasons with FC Oss, Balk went on trial with League of Ireland Premier Division club St Patrick's Athletic, from the capital city of Dublin.
 On 5 July 2017 he played the full 90 minutes as a trialist in a 1–0 friendly win over Scottish Premiership side Heart of Midlothian at Richmond Park.
 After impressing fans and coaching staff with his passing, positional sense and tackling, Balk signed a contract with the Saints on 7 July 2017, becoming the first Dutch player to play for the club.
 Balk made his full debut on 9 July in a narrow 1–0 defeat away to league leaders Cork City.
-He scored his first goal in the clubs crucial 4-2 win against Cork which helped St Pats stay in League of Ireland Premier Division.
+He scored his first goal in the clubs crucial 4–2 win against Cork which helped St Pats stay in League of Ireland Premier Division.